Tagged With: Picnic

 My Mantra.
 Overplanning, or planning complex events will rob you of the pleasure of grilling and spending time with friends and family.
 Your guests are there for good food and good company, and in the end if you can provide those two things, you’ll all have a great time.
 Stop worrying so much, it’s a cookout for crying out loud!

 Want to raise a few eyebrows at your next picnic or barbeque?
 Try our Chaat Masala Fruit Salad for a wholly unexpected treat.
 This traditional Indian street food combines pungent, piquant and savory spices with black salt, citrus and fresh fruit for a refreshing summer treat.
-The flavor combinations are simply outstanding.
+The flavor combinations are outstanding.
 Try the party sized recipe below and mix it up with just about any seasonal fruits.
-We were wishing we had some watermelon….
+We were wishing we had some watermelon….or mango….or….